Arthur J. Gallagher (AJG)

 Patrick M. Gallagher Chief Operating Officer

-Patrick M. Gallagher assumed the role of Chief Operating Officer of Arthur J. Gallagher & Co. in 2024.
-His previous roles include Chairman, Canada and Caribbean, and CEO of Latin America (2019), President of the Midwest region (2016), and leading the UK retail division of Gallagher International (2011).
+Patrick M. Gallagher assumed the role of Executive Vice President, Chief Operating Officer, effective January 1, 2024.
+His previous roles include chairman for Canada and the Caribbean, CEO of Latin America, and president of Gallagher Brokerage-Americas.

 AI Analysis | Feedback